Mayedl10/BFIL/README.md

 *You can use anything instead of ~.
 I like to use "+=", "-=", "<-", "->".

 If you want to compile this yourself, I am on windows and used `g++ *.cpp` to compile.
 This should work, assuming you're running `g++` in the source directory.
 You may need to modify `main.cpp` when not using Windows because of filepath stuff because Windows just likes its `\`s for paths. `main.cpp` is just responsible for the command line interface so you could easily make your own if you don't like that mess of a command-parameter-thing I coded.

+Feel free to open an issue if you have a suggestion or encounter a bug!